 Chambers & Partners UK 2018

 Mundays LLP ‘combines superior legal knowledge with commercial acumen to ensure that claims are always robust and equitable’, and the ‘reliable and accurate’ team ‘has a good understanding of the risks of legal action’.
 The firm represents housebuilders, developers and Plcs on matters including rights of way, adverse possession, boundary disputes and restrictive covenants, and also has a strong track record in mediation.
-Practice head Stephen Morris handles the full gamut of property litigation matters, and is also experienced in dealing with commercial leases.

 The Legal 500 UK 2017